 The Geelong International Film Festival (GIFF) is a celebration of contemporary cinema held annually in Geelong, Australia.
 It was founded in 2019 by Australian producer Tammy Honey to showcase national and international film making.
 Geelong (pronounced 'Gee-long') is a vibrant southern port city in Victoria, one hour south-west of Melbourne, based on the Wathaurong Aboriginal name 'Djilong'.

-The festival will open in December, 2019 at Village Cinemas located at the Geelong Theatre, which has screened motion pictures since 1913 and is one of the oldest cinemas in the region.
+The festival first opened in December, 2019 at Village Cinemas located at the Geelong Theatre, which has screened motion pictures since 1913 and is one of the oldest cinemas in the region.

-GIFF will celebrate local, national, and international cinema by presenting a curator official selection of narrative, documentary, animation and live-action ranging from features, shorts and long shorts over a five day festival.
+GIFF will celebrate local, national, and international cinema by presenting a curator official selection of narrative, documentary, animation and live-action ranging from features, shorts and long shorts over a eight day festival.

 Provide the community of Geelong with a celebration of local, national and international world class cinema